kstenerud/concise-encoding/ce-structure.md

 #### Global Coordinates

-The global coordinates method represents the location's global latitudinal and longitudinal position to a precision of hundredths of degrees, giving a resolution of about 1km at the equator.
+The global coordinates method represents the location's global latitudinal and longitudinal position to a precision of hundredths of degrees, giving a resolution of about 1km at Earth's equator.

 This method has the advantage of being temporally unambiguous, which could be useful for areas that are in an inconsistent political state at a particular time such that area/location cannot be reliably determined.
 The disadvantage is that it's not as easily recognizable to humans.